 On November 4, 2015, the Secretary submitted the report to Congress required under the RSIA.
-The report stated that, based on FRA's preliminary research, dispatchers and signal repair employees were the most viable candidates for certification, particularly with the introduction of Positive Train Control (PTC) technology.
-In reaching this determination with respect to signal employees, the Secretary cited a variety of factors.
+The report stated that, based on FRA's preliminary research, dispatchers and signal repair employees were the most viable candidates for certification.
+In reaching this determination with respect to dispatchers, the Secretary cited a variety of factors.